History of Angel IslandThe Ellis Island of the West

-Its more famous sister island, Alcatraz, often overshadows the largest island in the San Francisco Bay, Angel Island.
+Angel Island is often overshadowed by its more famous sister island, Alcatraz.
 Activities and attractions offered on the island include picnic sites with breathtaking views, fishing and sunbathing at coves and beaches, hiking trails through wooded terrain, biking on the five-mile Perimeter Road, camping, historic military sites and buildings and an educational tram tour.
 The most popular attraction, however, is the old Immigration Station at China Cove.

 What these newcomers found when they reached America was discrimination and a series of restrictive anti-Asian laws, including the Chinese Exclusion Act of 1882.
-Although all Asians were affected, 97 percent of the immigrants processed through Angel Island were Chinese.
+Although all Asians were affected, 97% of the immigrants processed through Angel Island were Chinese.

 After the earthquake and fire of 1906 destroyed records that verified citizenship, many Chinese residents of California were able to claim citizenship for themselves and dozens of "paper children."

-According to Immigration Station docents, almost 10 percent of the detainees were deported.
-Rather than face the humiliation of being sent back to their villages, which had pooled meager resources to buy citizenship papers, many deportees committed suicide.
+According to Immigration Station docents, almost 10% of the detainees were deported.
+Rather than face the humiliation of being sent back to their villages, which had pooled meager resources to buy citizenship papers, many deportees took their own lives.

-The Chinese immigrants were held on the island for weeks, months, even years while awaiting hearings or appeals on their applications.
-In contrast, immigrants passing through Ellis Island were processed within hours or days and merely had to pass medical hurdles.
+Chinese immigrants were held on Angel Island for weeks, months, or even years while awaiting hearings or appeals on their applications.
+In contrast, immigrants passing through Ellis Island on American's east coast—who were generally European—were processed within hours or days and merely had to pass medical exams.

 In the now sparse and airy rooms, one can only imagine the isolation and lack of privacy each detainee was forced to endure.
 Crowded into bunks three tiers high, the men and women imprisoned in the cramped "dormitories" lived in constant distrust of each other.

-The women’s bathroom, site of many suicides, looks bright and almost cheerful with its new coat of paint.
-However, visitors are chilled by the building’s draftiness--or is it the thought of unhappy ghosts trapped on this island of immortals?
+The women’s bathroom, the site of many suicides, looks bright and almost cheerful with its new coat of paint.
+However, visitors are chilled by the building’s draftiness—or is it the thought of unhappy ghosts trapped on this island of immortals?